diogoaurelio/schedoscopeWiki/Storage-Formats.md

 # Internal Storage Formats

-Internal storage formats are used for Hive table storage in HDFS.
-The following are supported:
+Internal storage formats are used for storing views within Hive tables on HDFS.
+The following formats are supported:

 ## TextFile